JustAGhosT/phoenixvc-idea-generator/docs/migration/README.md

 1. **Identify** - Find all instances and usages of the component
 2. **Design** - Create a standardized interface and plan the implementation
-3. **Implement** - Create the new unified component with its LESS module
+3. **Implement** - Create the new unified component with CSS Modules and Tailwind
 4. **Test** - Follow the testing strategy to ensure quality
 5. **Migrate** - Update imports and usages throughout the codebase
 6. **Document** - Add proper documentation and examples